Department of Pan-African Studies

 Telephone: (323) 343-2295

-Anthony J. Ratcliff is an assistant professor in the Department of Pan-African Studies at California State University, Los Angeles.
+Anthony J. Ratcliff is recently tenured Associate Professor in the Department of Pan-African Studies at California State University, Los Angeles.
 He earned a Ph.D. in African American Studies from the University of Massachusetts, Amherst in 2009.
 His dissertation analyzed the Pan-African politics of cultural struggle, with particular attention paid to the international dimensions of the Black Arts Movement.
 As a critical Hip Hop educator and radical historian, Anthony's scholar-activist research and teaching interests include revolutionary Black arts and politics; Black anti-authoritarian and autonomous movements; Black feminist theory and praxis; decolonial activism and organizing; the impact of capitalism and mass incarceration on Hip Hop cultural production, and the abolition of policing and prisons.

 Anthony's articles on Pan Africanism, Afro-Latinx cultural politics, Hip Hop and other topics have appeared in numerous venues, including the Journal of Pan African Studies, the International Journal of Africana Studies, the Black Scholar, An Encyclopedia of African American Literature, and elsewhere.
 He also co-edited a two-volume book titled, Whitewashing American Education: The New Culture Wars in Ethnic Studies on Praeger Press, 2016.
 In addition, Anthony recently published an article on the History of Hip Hop in Los Angeles for the St. James Encyclopedia of Hip Hop published by St. James Press in Spring 2018.
 He has a forthcoming piece titled "Revisiting the Crisis of the Hip Hop Intellectual" in Higher Learning: Hip Hop in the Ivory Tower edited by Karin L. Stanford and Charles E. Jones on Black Classic Press, in spring 2019.